-Summer is a great time to get the college essay done (or scholarship essays for that matter!).
+Summer is a great time for high school Juniors to get their college essay done (or scholarship essays for that matter!).
 Students typically have more time without other schoolwork and believe it or not, a well written college essay will take time.

 Why is the college essay important?